French Revision and Support

 Writing (25%) |

 What does this cover?
-You will need to produce written responses in French across a variety of different themes.
-The tasks are different for Foundation/Higher.
+Writing responses in French to a variety of written stimuli, and translating from English into French.
+The tasks are different for Foundation and Higher.
 Foundation tier:

 Higher tier: